 13.1 Purpose - This marking is indicative of the markings used with all underground services.
 The size and shape of the markings depends on the size of the service opening.
-Any above ground projection, such as a lift-up hydrant connection system or cover, shall be painted red.
+Any above ground projection, such as a lift-up hydrant connection system or cover, should be painted red.

-Size of box Based on size of manhole cover
+Dimension А 0.2 m (minimum) Size of box Based on size of manhole cover